 Reasons Business Owners Think They Don’t Need a Website

-Also keep in mind that having a website is a crucial part of any business.
+However you decide to proceed, remember that having a website is a crucial part of any business.
 Think of your website as one of your first digital marketing expenses.
-And it really is, so it should be part of the marketing budget for your small business.
+As such, it should really also be part of the marketing budget for your small business.

-If you plan on taking digital marketing to the next level, having a well-designed website will drastically increase the ROI of the campaigns you run.
+If you plan on taking digital marketing to the next level, you need to start with a website.
+It will increase the ROI of your other future digital marketing campaigns too.
 Don’t try to skip ahead, you really do need a website first.

 Have another reason you think having a website is not worth it?
 Or maybe you have a story about how your business website made a huge difference.
 Either way, let us know in the comments.
 We’d love to see what you have to say!